 Knowledge of animation, film, and being able to render is paramount.
 Larger studios can often carry a team of Storyboard Artists so the ability to work with others and being able to adapt your designs to provide continuity are also valuable skills to possess.

 YOUR LEARNING JOURNEY

 Many Storyboard Artists have a degree, which provides professional development and a recognised qualification to employers.
-However, there are many available pathways and all people working in games claim a unique journey.
+However, there are many available pathways and all people working in games claim a unique career journey.
 Above all, you will need to demonstrate passion and skills in your chosen field.
-For this job role, you should be someone who thinks visually, loves to draw and tell stories.
+For this job role, you should be someone who thinks visually, loves to draw and to tell stories.

 As a professional, you’ll be using a range of tools including Photoshop, Inkscape and Illustrator.
 We recommend you go to our tool picker to help you choose the right tool for your current level.